-- 93. A quality assurance (QA) manager will be assigned to the inspection to ensure: - consistent and correct application of the inspection guidance, methodology and criteria - that emerging concerns or gaps in the inspection evidence are quickly addressed - that senior officers are confident that the inspection is being properly conducted in line with the guidance - that any concerns raised by the local agencies about the inspection are resolved - that the findings in the final letter link clearly to the evidence from the inspection and align with the feedback provided to the local agencies at the end of the inspection. - 94.
+- 96. A quality assurance (QA) manager will be assigned to the inspection to ensure: - consistent and correct application of the inspection guidance, methodology and criteria - that emerging concerns or gaps in the inspection evidence are quickly addressed - that senior officers are confident that the inspection is being properly conducted in line with the guidance - that any concerns raised by the local agencies about the inspection are resolved - that the findings in the final letter link clearly to the evidence from the inspection and align with the feedback provided to the local agencies at the end of the inspection. - 97.
 The QA manager will be a Senior HMI from Ofsted.
 They will usually be on site on Thursday and Friday of the fieldwork on behalf of all the inspectorates.
-QA managers from the CQC, HMIC and HMI Probation may also be on site, but this will be by exception where particular issues on the inspection require their attendance. - 95.
+QA managers from the CQC, HMICFRS and HMI Probation may also be on site, but this will be by exception where particular issues on the inspection require their attendance. - 98.
 The lead inspector will ask the DCS to coordinate a response from the partnership to a short evaluation questionnaire.
 The inspectorates will use the feedback to improve future inspection.
 The lead inspector will provide the evaluation form at the start of the inspection.
-The evaluation will ask for the partnership's views on the inspection letter so responses should not be submitted until after the final letter has been published. - 96.
-Quality assurance will continue after the inspection as part of the report (letter) writing process.
-Senior managers in all inspectorates will review and agree the findings presented in the letter.
-The DCS will be provided an opportunity to coordinate a shared review of the factual accuracy of the letter and provide a single joint response on behalf of the local partnership.
+The evaluation will ask for the partnership's views on the inspection letter so responses should not be submitted until after the final letter has been published.